arkansoap/Memoire-M1/Notes_Rappels_Cours/notes_ch16.md

 Unless we do it with care / i don't think it is a good solution

-> There may be situations where the sensitivity/speciﬁcity trade-oﬀ can be accomplished without severely compromising the accuracy of the majority class (which, of course, depends on the context of the problem).
+> There may be situations where the sensitivity/speciﬁcity trade-oﬀ can be accomplished without severely compromising the accuracy of the majority class (which, of course, depends on the context of the problem)

 Interesting if :